cds-snc/gcds-docs/src/en/components/input/use-case.md

 ### Number input

+- To collect whole numbers that can increase or decrease, like quantities.
-To reject values that are non numerical.
+- To reject values that are non numerical.

 Tip: When you set a constraint, like a numerical range, use hint text to relay a precise instruction.